Community Impact Updates Community Impact Updates

 Work will take place over a period of around 8 months.
 More information about hours of work, how travel is affected and a map of the location of work can be found here

-One-way detour on Alamein Road and Larsen Road - October 2025
+One-way detour on Alamein Road and Larsen Road - October to December 2025

 Traffic management will be in place on Alamein Road and Larsen Road, 24 hours a day, 7 days a week.
 A one-way system will be in place and will occur in two stages.